Skip to main content

 Non-bargaining part-time faculty, casual temporary staff, and student workers are not eligible for EAP/PDAP benefits.

-All FY26 wellness EAP/PDAP expense reports must be completed in Workday and submitted by Monday, July 7, 2025.
+All FY27 wellness EAP/PDAP expense reports must be completed in Workday and submitted by Wednesday, June 30, 2027.

 Wellness Ambassador Program

 We will continue to recruit employees for the MC Wellness Ambassador program.
-To learn more, please visit the MC Wellness webpage.
+To learn more, please visit the MC Wellness new window webpage.

-A tuition waiver for MC credit courses and tuition reimbursements are provided for regular full-time faculty and staff, regular part-time staff, and full-time and part-time temporary staff with benefits and extends to legal dependents.
-For more details, visit TWEAP.new window
+The Tuition Waiver Program covers tuition for MC credit courses for full-time faculty, department chairs, administrators, and full-time and part-time staff with benefits.
+The benefit also extends to spouses and legal dependents.
+For more details, visit TWEAP. new window